silversub/terraform/tutorials/clusters.md

 </br>

-Congratulations!
+You have now completed the tutorial!
 You created your single zone {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.openshiftlong_notm}} cluster.

 ## Lesson 3: Convert your single zone cluster into a multizone cluster
 {: #multizone}

-Add zones to the default worker pool in your cluster that you created in lessson 1.
+Add zones to the default worker pool in your cluster that you created in lesson 1.
 By adding zones, the same number of worker nodes that you created in lesson 2 are spread across these zones converting your single zone cluster into a multizone cluster.
 {: shortdesc}

 1. Open your Terraform configuration file and add the following content to your configuration.
 For each zone that you want to add, you must add a separate `ibm_container_worker_pool_zone_attachment` resource.